eigenmiao/Rickrack/README.md

 ```

 ## Notice
-* Please read the documents and tutorials when you encounter problems.
+* Please read the documents and tutorials when you encounter any difficulties.
 * The socket server is designed for obtaining colors from the Rickrack software in real-time.
-This server is disabled by default and can only be started from the command line.
+By default, this server is disabled and can only be started from the command line.

 <div align="right"><a href="#table-of-content">[-> Back to TOC <-]</a></div>